BUEC500C1/health-monitor-health_app/README.md

 ## Display:

-Author: Lijunwei
+Author:Jingyi Li

-Description:
+Description: This parts will collect all the information from several parts and show in the screen.
+When an Alert happened, it will show in the screen with a special notice.

 -- Input: setting, data inputs (updated sec by sec)

--- Outpu: graphs + numbers for blood pressure, heart rate, oxygen concentration in pyqt gUI
+-- Output: graphs and numbers for blood pressure, heart rate, blood Oxygen levels, and Alert.

 ## Storage:

-Author: Zhenfei Yu
+Author: JP

-Description: a database which accepts data from processor and output to AI prediction module
+Description:

--- Input: data handled by processor
+-- Input

--- Output: database for use in AI training
+-- Output

 ## Vitals: